-According to Kristin, students should “choose a school based on quality, reputation, access, flexibility, delivery and technical support, not on the brand of course management system.”
+According to Bittner, students should “choose a school based on quality, reputation, access, flexibility, delivery, and technical support, not on the brand of course management system.”
 They all have advantages and disadvantages, Bittner said: “None of them are perfect.
 Each LMS brings a different set of strengths and weaknesses.”

 What will you find in a Penn State World Campus course?

-“The syllabus, lesson content, links to reading materials, videos, discussion forums, activities, quizzes, and exams are all in one place,” Kristin says.
-“A student will also find video segments, simulations and graphics in the courses in order to help visualize certain concepts, she added.
+“The syllabus, lesson content, links to reading materials, videos, discussion forums, activities, quizzes, and exams are all in one place,” Bittner said.
+“A student will also find video segments, simulations, and graphics in the courses in order to help visualize certain concepts,” she added.
 And some courses also use synchronous collaboration tools that allow student groups to meet to conduct course projects and allows faculty to provide tutoring sessions or short presentations.”
 Some examples of synchronous collaboration tools that Penn State World Campus uses are Elluminate Live!, Google Docs, Skype, and ANGEL chat.

 Have questions or need technical support?

 Kristin is currently working on developing a Faculty Development course to help faculty understand how to better serve the military student.
-Are you serving in the military or come from a military background?
-Do you have a student experience you would like to pass along from that perspective?
+Are you serving in the military or do you come from a military background?
+Do you have a student experience you would like to pass along?
 We would love to hear from World Campus students on how we can help you!

 All quoted material in this blog post was originally published in Jessica Lawton’s article “In the classroom: What to look for in an online course” in Military Times Edge.